 - Maximize: Increase rotor swept area for the existing site layout and support structure (tower and foundation)

 - Analyze: Determine upgraded wind turbine components required to support longer, larger blades

 - Assess: Consider and examine all systems-component upgrades impacting reliability and availability

 - Evaluate: Examine all remaining turbine systems components for capability in new configuration with 20-year life extension

 Related onshore wind products

-The Cypress onshore platform, which includes 4 MW and 5 MW wind turbines, is setting new standards for onshore wind energy production and costs.LEARN MORE
+The Cypress onshore platform is setting new standards for onshore wind energy production and costs.LEARN MORE

 3 MW Onshore Wind Platform